AathreyaG/reactai-starter/analysis.md

 ### Problem Analysis

 - **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Key Features**:
   - **CSV Upload**: Users should be able to upload CSV files containing product data.
+File size should be restricted to 100MB.
   - **Search and Edit**: Users should have the capability to search for specific products and edit their details.
   - **Download and Publish**: Users should be able to download the catalog or publish it to GSA marketplaces.